moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What does CORS stand for and what issue does it address?
 * What do you know about design patterns and which one is your favourite?
 * What are Web Components?
+* What are the differences between Angular , React and Vue?

 #### HTML Questions: